Milos

 Milos or Melos (/ˈmiːlɒs, -loʊs/; Μήλος, [ˈmilos]; Μῆλος) is a volcanic Greek island in the Aegean Sea, just north of the Sea of Crete.
-Milos is the southwesternmost island in the Cyclades group.
+It is the southwestern-most island of the Cyclades group.

-The Venus de Milo (now in the Louvre) and the Asclepius of Milos (now in the British Museum) were both found on the island, as were a Poseidon and an archaic Apollo now in Athens.
+The Venus de Milo (now in the Louvre), the Poseidon of Melos (now in the NAMA) and the Asclepius of Milos (now in the British Museum) were all found on the island, as was an archaic Apollo now in Athens.
 Milos is a popular tourist destination during the summer.
 The municipality of Milos also includes the uninhabited offshore islands of Antimilos and Akradies.
-The combined land area is 160.147 km² and the 2021 census population was 5193 inhabitants.
+The combined land area is 160.147 km² and at the 2021 census the population was 5,193 inhabitants.

 History

 Obsidian (a glass-like volcanic rock) from Milos was a commodity as early as 15,000 years ago.
 Natural glass from Milos was transported over long distances and used for razor-sharp "stone tools" well before farming began and later: "There is no early farming village in the Near East that doesn't get obsidian".
 The mining of obsidian did not lead to the development of permanent habitation or manufacturing on the island.
 Instead, those in search of obsidian arrived by boat, beaching it in a suitable cove and cutting pieces of the volcanic glass from the quarries.

 The position of Milos, between mainland Greece and Crete, and its possession of obsidian, made it an important centre of early Aegean civilisation.
 Milos lost its arms-making importance when bronze became the preferred material for the manufacture of weapons.